EnterpriseDB/tpa/CustomCloud/INSTALL.md

     source ~/ansible-python/bin/activate
 ```

-You will need recent versions of the following Python modules:

-* PyYAML
-* jinja2
-* boto
-* PyCrypto
-* six
-* python-dateutil

-Install these modules using pip ("pip install jinja2 boto …") rather
-than your operating system's packages (which are often too old).
+CustomCloud needs recent versions of specific Python modules.
+After activating your virtualenv, they can be installed as below:

 ```
-    # With the virtualenv activated, install packages
-    pip install jinja2 PyYAML boto PyCrypto six python-dateutil
+    pip install -r /path/to/TPA/CustomCloud/python-requirements.txt
 ```

 Ansible